NAMIBIA, DAY 2&3

 LAST DAY

-An African dinner on our last night with more dancing.
-Its safe to say the locals love to shake and and eat!!
+Had an African dinner on our last night, with more dancing to round things off.
+It’s safe to say the locals love to shake and eat!

 LAST GAME DRIVE

-The following morning and our last day in Botswana we had our final game drive.
-Seeing lions here don’t seem to be a rearity as we came across another 2 in the middle of the road.
-They could rest anywhere but its probably a show of strength to sit where they want!
+The following morning, on our last day in Botswana, we had our final game drive.
+Seeing lions here doesn’t seem to be a rarity, as we came across another 2 in the middle of the road.
+They could rest anywhere, but it’s probably a show of strength to sit where they want!

-We also took a trip to see the old buffalo from our first day and its clear to say they had finished.
-2 hyenas and only 20 vultures were around it now with most of the carcass gone.
+We also took a trip to see the old buffalo from our first day, and it’s clear that they had finished.
+2 hyenas and only 20 vultures were around it now, with most of the carcass gone.

 FINAL THOUGHTS